raynoppe/BLACKICEcoder/README.md

 * BLACKICEcoder uses [Monaco Editor](https://microsoft.github.io/monaco-editor/) the editor that powers [VS Code](https://code.visualstudio.com/) instead of CodeMirror
 * Adjusted the CSS to be more friendly towards small devices.
 * Changed a few things so it just works out the box on a standard [Termux](https://termux.com/) installation
-* Works well in Chrome for Android (Couple of CSS issues on high res tablets from Huawei and Samsung)
+* Works great in Chrome for Android (I re-coded a lot of the actual editor on my Huawei M5 8)
-* Works great in the Kindle Fire HD range (Alows you to have a full Node / PHP / AngularJS dev invorment for less next to nothing)
+* Works great in the Kindle Fire HD range (Allows you to have a full Node / PHP / AngularJS / ReactJS dev environment for next to nothing)
-* Disabled the right hand code minimap area to free up space for the editor (Still a few niggles to fix)
+* The righthand mini code navigator is off by default and can be enabled per document.
+This way it saves resources and prevents speed penalties on large files.

 ### Future changes